team-telnyx/telnyx-client-examples/call-center/README.md

 npm start
 ```

-This will install and start both the backend and frontend apps.
+This will install and start both the server and web apps.